Table of Contents

 Approximately 2000 students live off-campus in the Oneonta area.
 Students living off-campus are required to participate in campus pool testing at the same frequency as on-campus students.
 Any off-campus student who takes an on-campus class or otherwise accesses a campus facility is required to test weekly within two weeks after accessing any campus facility.

-In addition, ten percent (10%) (30% beginning Mar.
-8) of off-campus students living within 15 miles of campus and not otherwise testing in the weekly pool testing, will be randomly selected weekly to participate in the campus pool testing.
+In addition, thirty percent (30%) of off-campus students living within 15 miles of campus and not otherwise testing in the weekly pool testing, will be randomly selected weekly to participate in the campus pool testing.
 This testing will be mandatory.
 Selected students will receive a notice via email to test the following week; if any selected students fail to test when notified, they will be allowed to comply by being tested in the following week.
 If the second testing date is missed, the student will be referred to the Office of Community Standards and may be subject to penalty under the SUNY Uniform Sanctions policy.

 Diagnostic (individual) testing and treatment of COVID positive patients (students) will be conducted by Health Center staff and located inside the Health Center.
 PCR testing is available through Quest Labs and generally results are returned between 2 and 7 days.
 Currently, the Health Center is in the process of obtaining BD rapid tests for the spring semester.
 The BD rapid test has a false negative rate of 16%, so should a student test negative on a rapid test, a PCR test will still be administered.